Days of Thunder: Cast

 Richard Petty, Rusty Wallace, Neil Bonnett, Harry Gant, and Dr. Jerry Punch all appear in cameo roles as themselves.
 Bob Jenkins had a voice-over role as a public address announcer, and his ESPN colleagues Benny Parsons and Ned Jarrett portray radio announcers.

-In addition, esteemed character actress Margo Martindale is seen in her first film role, as Harry's timekeeper, while Don Simpson, one of the film's producers, has a cameo as driver Aldo Bennedetti, patterned after Mario Andretti and using his twin brother Aldo Andretti's first name.
+In addition, esteemed character actress Margo Martindale is seen in her first film role, as Harry's timekeeper, while Don Simpson, one of the film's producers, has a cameo as driver Aldo Benedetti, patterned after Mario Andretti and using his twin brother Aldo Andretti's first name.

 Production

+Development

+On January 3, 1987, Tom Cruise and Paul Newman would test a NASCAR Busch Grand National Series car for Hendrick Motorsports at Daytona alongside Hendrick drivers Darrell Waltrip and Geoff Bodine.
+After the test, Cruise went to dinner with Rick Hendrick that night and after hearing several stories exchanged between Hendrick and others, Cruise would start pitching what would become the initial concept for Days of Thunder.